blaix/gren-tui/README.md

 ## Example

-A full program showing a running clock with a border in the terminal:
+A full program showing a running clock in the terminal:

 ```elm
 module Main exposing (main)